Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Economic systems are designed to solve a society's [[#The Economizing Problem|Economizing Problem]], differing in (1) who owns factors of production and (2) the method used to motivate, coordinate, and direct economic activity.

 The two extreme ends of economic systems are the decentralized *laissez-faire capitalism* ("pure capitalism," minimal government influence, the market directs activity) and the highly centralized *command system* (heavy government influence/control; seen in communist/socialist countries such as the USSR, Cuba, and China; government owns/controls business firms, centralized planning).
 Most economic systems lie in-between, called *market systems*/*mixed economies* (capitalism, a mix of government initiatives and decentralized actions, buyers and sellers come together at *markets* to conduct activity, many can and will act in self-interest).

+# Chapter 34
+> International Trade

+## Why Trade?

+1. The distribution of resources among nations is uneven
+2. Efficient production requires specialized/expertise with technology
+3. Products differ in quality/attributes, so imported goods may be preferred over domestic